yacn114/spsh/README.md

 <!-- # 👋 Welcome to spsh -->
 [![spsh banner](./images/logo/logo-no-background.png)](https://opozex.com)
-<p> spsh2 is a comprehensive e-commerce platform built with laravel that supports both physical and digital product sales.
+<p> spsh2 is a comprehensive e-commerce platform built with Django that supports both physical and digital product sales.
 It features an integrated wallet system so that users can recharge their wallet and make purchases seamlessly.</p>

 <ul>